nt-williams/lmtp/README.md

 ## Scope

-`lmtp` is an R package that provides an estimation framework for the casual effects of longitudinal modified treatment policies (also referred to as stochastic interventions) as described in Diaz, Williams, & Hoffman (2020).
-Two primary estimators are supported, a targeted maximum likelihood (TML) estimator and a sequentially doubly robust (SDR) estimator (a substitution and an IPW estimator are provided for the sake of being thorough but their use is recommended against in favor of the TML and SDR estimators).
-In addition to longitudinal effects, point treatments are naturally supported and both binary and continuous outcome (both with censoring) are allowed. `lmtp` is built atop the [`sl3`](https://github.com/tlverse/sl3) package to utilize ensemble machine learning for estimation.
+`lmtp` is an R package that provides an estimation framework for the casual effects of feasible interventions based on point-treatment and longitudinal modified treatment policies (also referred to as stochastic interventions) as described in Diaz, Williams, & Hoffman (2020).
+Two primary estimators are supported, a targeted maximum likelihood (TML) estimator and a sequentially doubly robust (SDR) estimator (a G-computation and an inverse probability of treatment weighting estimator are provided for the sake of being thorough but their use is recommended against in favor of the TML and SDR estimators).
+Both binary and continuous outcomes (both with censoring) are allowed. `lmtp` is built atop the [`sl3`](https://github.com/tlverse/sl3) package to utilize ensemble machine learning for estimation.
+The treatment mechanism is estimated via a density ratio classification procedure irrespective of treatment variable type.

-For an in-depth look at the package’s functionality, please consult the accompying [vignette](https://htmlpreview.github.io/?https://github.com/nt-williams/lmtp/blob/master/vignettes/intro-lmtp.html).
+For an in-depth look at the package’s functionality, please consult the accompanying [vignette](https://htmlpreview.github.io/?https://github.com/nt-williams/lmtp/blob/master/vignettes/intro-lmtp.html).

 ### Features